Residence Halls at Pomona College

 Smiley Hall

 Albert K. Smiley Hall, built in 1908 and completely renovated in 1990, is the oldest residence hall on campus.
-Smiley houses 60 students, all in singles.
+Smiley houses 60 students.
 Residents have the use of a lounge and laundry room.
 Smiley is centrally located and residents have easy access to Smith Campus Center; the new Center for Athletics; and both North and South Campus facilities.

 North Campus Residence Halls